 Health Center Program: Impact and Growth

-Over its 50 year history, the Health Center Program has grown from two health centers to nearly 1,400 health centers operating more than 10,400 sites in every U.S. state, the District of Columbia, Puerto Rico, the Virgin Islands, and the Pacific Basin.
+Over its more than 50 year history, the Health Center Program has grown from two health centers to nearly 1,400 health centers operating more than 11,000 sites in every U.S. state, the District of Columbia, Puerto Rico, the Virgin Islands, and the Pacific Basin.

 Health centers deliver care to the Nation’s most vulnerable populations, and now, more than ever, the Nation’s veterans.

 More than 27 million people– 1 in 12 nationwide – rely on a HRSA-funded health center for affordable, accessible primary health care, including:

 - One in nine children 17 years or younger nationwide

 - One in three people living in poverty nationwide

 - One in five people living in rural communities